CodeChron/fullstack-js-preview-docs/create_note.md

 import '/imports/startup/server/'
 ```

-## Add a React component that supports creating notes on submit
+## Add a React component that submits input when using the return key

 ``` /imports/components/forms/single_field_submit.jsx ```